Hume-Bennett Lumber Company: History

-Kings River Lumber Company
+Kings River Lumber Company, 1888–1894

 In 1888, Hiram T. Smith and Austin D. Moore founded the Kings River Lumber Company.
 To accumulate their timber holdings the company recruited men who had not yet claimed their 160 acre of land under the Timber and Stone Act.
 Stagecoaches transported people between the mountains and the United States General Land Office to hurry the claim process.
 The deeds were then transferred for cash.
 The company acquired 30,000 acre of old growth sugar pine and giant sequoia in this fashion.

 Smith and Moore built two mountain mills at the headwaters of the Kings River.
 The Millwood mill was at a higher elevation, while the Abbott Creek Mill was smaller and at a lower elevation.
 The Abbott Creek Mill began cutting lumber for a log flume in 1885.

 To transport their lumber to market, the company needed a railroad terminus.
 The town of Sanger offered them 65 acre of land alongside the Southern Pacific.
 They built a planing mill, and a box, door and sash factory there.
 The facility turned rough-cut lumber into finished material ready for shipment.

-The Sanger Flume
+The Sanger flume

-The tallest flume trestle was a staggering 300 ft feet tall.
+The tallest flume trestle was 300 ft feet tall.

 In 1889, the Kings River Lumber Company began construction on a 54 mi log flume to transport lumber from mountain mills to Sanger.
 The flume had a drop of 4200 ft in elevation.
 A stone and concrete dam at Mill Flat Creek created Sequoia Lake, which served as an artificial reservoir to provide water for the flume.
 The lake was surrounded by the lumber town of Millwood, which became the base of operations in the woods.

 The flume was a V-shaped trough built of knot-free sequoia carried by trestles of pine and cedar.
 By the end of 1889, the work crews had built more than 11 mi miles of the flume, reaching the Kings River Canyon.
 As the flume entered the canyon, it became steeper and traveled over pre-built trestles anchored to the canyon walls.
 After 19 mi miles, the flume crossed to the north side of the river using a wood-and-steel suspension bridge.
 The remaining 24 mi miles of the flume followed the river into Sanger.
 Construction was completed on September 3, 1890.

 Workers load blocks of lumber into the flume.

 To load the flume, sawmill workers trimmed logs into planks and clamped them into blocks.
 The blocks were then linked together to form trains.
 It took 15 hours for a train to reach the railhead at Sanger, a speed of commercial lumber transport that was unmatched at that time.
 Flume herders monitored the movement of the log trains and kept the flume clear of blockages, reporting any damage by telephone.
 The log flume was replenished by four feeder flumes along its route and had a daily capacity of 250,000 board feet, but typically shipped only 140,000 board feet.